react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ##### `scrollEnabled`

-Boolean indicating whether to enable scrollable tabs.
+Boolean indicating whether to make the tab bar scrollable.

 If you set `scrollEnabled` to `true`, you should also specify a `width` in `tabStyle` to improve the initial render.